-- A. Employees and their dependents become eligible for coverage on the first day of the month following the completion of a 90-day waiting period. - B. If an employee has been working part-time, on-call or temporary status and then has their status changed to at least 75% time in a regular position, for each consecutive week that they have worked 30 hours or 75% time per week or greater will be counted towards their 90-day waiting period.
+- A. Employees and their dependents become eligible for coverage in accordance with federal regulations. - B. If an employee has been working part-time, on-call or temporary status and then has their status changed to at least 75% time in a regular position, for each consecutive week that they have worked 30 hours or 75% time per week or greater will be counted towards their 90-day waiting period.
 Benefits will start on the first day of the month after completion of the 90-day waiting period.